saguilarDevel/schc-sigfox/fragmentation_examples/extended_ack.md

 ### Transmission example comparison of 300-byte SCHC Packet with and without extended ACK
+The example below shows the extended ACK format in a transmission of a 300-byte SCHC Packet with error in all transmission windows.
+Moreover, an example using the standard ACK format is presented for the same 300-byte SCHC Packet transmission.

 #### Transmission of a 300-byte SCHC Packet with Extended ACK
+In this example, instead of 4 downlink SCHC ACK, only 1 extended SCHC ACK is generated, reducing at lest 3 downlink messages (one for each window with errors except for the last one), when compared with the example using the standard ACK format.
+The last window will always generate an ACK.

 ```text
         Sender                      Receiver